Low Carb Southern Tomato Pie

 I could go on about the thought process for putting this recipe together, but you and I both know the real reason you’re here.
 Yep.
 No need to pretend.
 Here’s the recipe!

-Bake at 350 to 375 for about 30 minutes.
-Crust will be browned and bubbly.
-Let set for at least 10 minutes before serving.
-Enjoy warm or cold!!
+- Bake the pie for 30 to 40 minutes, until the topping is browned and bubbly.
+Let rest for at least 10 minutes before slicing and serving.
+Serve warm or cold.